Table of Contents

 To learn how to avoid this sort of pushback, and how to successfully leverage competing opportunities in differing locations, setup a consultation with our negotiation team.

-At LinkedIn, the equity you are granted (i.e. RSUs) is subject to a 4-year vesting schedule: 25% vests at the end of the 1st year (otherwise known as a cliff), then 25% in each of the 2nd, 3rd and 4th years, at a rate of 6.25% every 3 months.
+At LinkedIn, you receive shares of Microsoft stock with your offer.
+The equity you are granted (i.e. RSUs) is subject to a 4-year vesting schedule: 25% vests at the end of the 1st year (otherwise known as a cliff), then 25% in each of the 2nd, 3rd and 4th years, at a rate of 6.25% every 3 months.

 For example, if given a stock grant of $500k over 4 years, the equity would vest as follows: